MicrosoftLearning/mslearn-openai/Instructions/Labs/06-use-own-data.md

 1. [Download the data](https://aka.ms/own-data-brochures) that you will use from GitHub.
 Extract the PDFs in the `.zip` provided.
 1. Navigate to the **Chat** playground, and select *Add your data* in the Assistant setup pane.
 1. Select **Add a data source** and choose *Upload files* from the dropdown.
 1. You'll need to create a storage account and Azure Cognitive Search resource.
-Under the dropdow for the storage resource, select **Create a new Azure Blob storage resource** and create the resource with a globally unique name.
+Under the dropdown for the storage resource, select **Create a new Azure Blob storage resource**, and create a storage account with the following settings.
+Anything not specified leave as the default.

+    - **Subscription**: *Same subscription as your Azure OpenAI resource*
+    - **Resource group**: *Same resource group as your Azure OpenAI resource*
+    - **Storage account name**: *Enter globally unique name*
+    - **Region**: *Same region as your Azure OpenAI resource*
+    - **Redundancy**: Locally-redundant storage (LRS)

 1. Once the resource is being created, come back to Azure OpenAI Studio and select **Create a new Azure Cognitive Search resource** with the following settings.
+Anything not specified leave as the default.

     - **Subscription**: *Same subscription as your Azure OpenAI resource*
     - **Resource group**: *Same resource group as your Azure OpenAI resource*